PierceXiao413/PierceXiao413.github.io/index.md

    - **Optimizing Effect**: Speedup achieved on ARMv8 is comparable with that achieved on X86 compared with the same performance benchmark.

-- Transplant OpenBLAS GEMM on Tianhe-3 Supercomputer FT2000+ CPU
+- Transplant OpenBLAS GEMM on Tianhe-3 Supercomputer FT2000+ CPU(Oct.2018~Nov.2018)

-   - **Client**: National Supercomputing Center in TianJin
+   - **Client**: National Supercomputing Center in Tianjin

    - **Role**: Core Developer